Redsskull/The-Final-Frontier/README.md

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:

-- in Github repository settings, the live site was deployed from the main branch.
+- in Github repository I clicked settings.

+- I then navigated to the pages tab, where I seleted deploy from branch. the branch selected was the "main" branch.

+- Click "Deploy". after a few minutes, refreshing the page should now include a link to the deployed website at the top.

 - The live link can be found here - https://redsskull.github.io/The-Final-Frontier/